eugeis/shellchat/README.md

 #### **Example 5: Showing Git User and Email of the Current Repo**

 **Input:**
-`sc show git user and email of the current git repo`
+`shc show git user and email of the current git repo`

 **Output:**
 ```shell